-WHEREAS, individuals with TS have an increased risk of non-verbal learning disorder (NLD) and in school and work, these impairments can cause problems in math, visuospatial skills, executive function skills and job retention; and
+WHEREAS, individuals with Turner Syndrome have an increased risk of non-verbal learning disorder (NLD) and in school and work, these impairments can cause problems in math, visuospatial skills, executive function skills and job retention; and

-WHEREAS, a disproportionately small amount of funding is available for Turner syndrome research and support; and
+WHEREAS, a disproportionately small amount of funding is available for Turner Syndrome research and support; and

-WHEREAS, with the help of medical specialists and a good social support system, a woman with TS can live a happy, healthy life; and
+WHEREAS, with the help of medical specialists and a good social support system, a woman with Turner Syndrome can live a happy, healthy life; and

-WHEREAS, the establishment of TS Awareness Month will also provide the opportunity to share experience and information with the public and the media, to raise public awareness about Turner syndrome;
+WHEREAS, the establishment of Turner Syndrome Awareness Month will also provide the opportunity to share experience and information with the public and the media, in order to raise public awareness about Turner Syndrome;

-NOW, THEREFORE, I, Kay Ivey, Governor of Alabama, do hereby proclaim February 2021, as in the state of Alabama.
+NOW, THEREFORE, I, Kay Ivey, Governor of Alabama, do hereby proclaim January 19, 2025, as in the state of Alabama.

-TS Awareness Month
+Turner Syndrome Awareness Month

-Given Under My Hand and the Great Seal of the Office of the Governor at the State Capitol in the City of Montgomery on the 1st day of February 2021.
+Given Under My Hand and the Great Seal of the Office of the Governor at the State Capitol in the City of Montgomery on the 2nd day of January 2025.